 Peptic ulcers occur when the digestive juices that help food digest damage the walls of the stomach or duodenum.
 The most common cause is infection with a bacterium called Helicobacter pylori, or H. pylori.
 Another cause is the long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen (Motrin® or Advil®).
 Spicy foods do not cause ulcers, but can aggravate them and make them worse.

 Peptic ulcers will become more severe if not treated.
 Treatment may include medicines to block stomach acids or antibiotics to kill ulcer-causing bacteria.
 Avoiding smoking and alcohol can help decrease symptoms of ulcers.
 Surgery may help for ulcers that do not heal.
 Peptic ulcers may also heal on their own without treatment.

-About 20 million Americans develop at least one ulcer during their lifetime.
+The American College of Gastroenterology estimates that about 20 million Americans develop at least one ulcer during their lifetime.

 Although ulcers may cause discomfort, they are rarely life threatening.
 By understanding the causes and symptoms of ulcers and getting a diagnosis and proper treatment, most people can find relief.